-Hordes of television crews, reporters and photographers from around the world descended on Portimao Friday to cover the departure.
-They gave up on their stakeout after her yacht did not return to port after dark.
+Hordes of television crews, reporters and photographers from around the world have descended on Portimao to cover the departure.

-Marijke Schaaphok, the director of Masmedia, a company filming the trip with remote cameras mounted on Laura's boat, told The Associated Press that the girl was expected to return to port and depart at an undetermined time on Saturday.
+Marijke Schaaphok, the director of Masmedia, a company filming the trip with remote cameras mounted on Laura's boat, told The Associated Press that the girl was expected to return to port by early Saturday and depart at an undetermined time on Saturday.

 "She has her father and her manager on board and as long as they are on board there's not an official start," Schaaphok said.